 401(k) plans are the primary retirement savings vehicle for the middle class, particularly as more employers enroll new employees automatically in the plans.
 And for those who have the ability to maximize their contribution each year, the new calendar year offers an additional opportunity.

-Savers and investors aged 50 or older can take advantage of a catch-up contribution, effectively increasing the limit for those approaching traditional retirement age.
-In 2015, taxpayers who meet this age-based criterion can contribute an additional $6,000 above the regular maximum of $18,000.
+Of course, savers and investors aged 50 or older can take advantage of a catch-up contribution.
+This effectively increases the limit for those approaching traditional retirement age.
+In 2017, taxpayers who meet this age-based criterion can contribute an additional $6,000 above the regular maximum of $18,000.
 As a result, if you are 50 or older, you can contribute a maximum of $24,000 into these tax-advantaged accounts.
-That’s up from a total of $23,000 in 2014.
+(This is also the same as the past two years.)

 - The expense ratios force you to do your own calculations to determine how much money you’re spending in fees.